Discovering The Meaning Of The 8 Beatitudes

 Ok, if you have a problem with lust and can’t get those wondering eyes under control, grab the knife and cut your eye out because that’s better than being in hellfire.

-Oh, wow – I think many of them could have been in a panic at this point of Jesus’ sermon unless they understand His ultimate purpose.
+Oh, wow – I think many of them could have been in a panic at this point of Jesus’ sermon unless they understood His ultimate purpose.

 Well, how about someone who gets a divorce?